 Once again, Kyle and Sarah escape and manage to locate a motel to hideout in.
 This is where they get rather intimate and have a bit of nookie together.
 Ahem, quickly moving on...

-The fun doesn't last as the Terminator tracks them down again and injures Kyle.
-In another action-packed chase scene, while driving a tanker truck, the Terminator is severely damaged when it explodes causing the cyborg's coating of skin to melt away.
+The fun doesn't last, though, as the Terminator tracks them down again and injures Kyle.
+In another action-packed chase scene, while driving a tanker truck the Terminator is severely damaged when it explodes, causing the cyborg's coating of skin to melt away.

 Fortunately, Kyle and Sarah make it to a factory, but the relentless Terminator is still determined to kill Sarah!
 Kyle manages to shove a pipebomb up its rear end causing massive damage, but also killing himself in the process.
 Somehow, it still manages to crawl after Sarah but is finally deactivated in an hydraulic press.